Trager and Massage

 With those clients who are interested, I then discuss how best to achieve their therapy objective(s).
 After each session, I study my notes and together with client feedback assess how to continue treatment using one or several of the techniques I practice.

-I love connecting with clients as their teammate: helping them come to an awareness of deleterious patterns they have developed over time and then developing a sustainable method for changing and replacing those patterns with more comfortable and efficient ways of moving.
-My experience tells me that allowing them to become “the” expert on themselves, with me as their guide, is more meaningful and long-lasting than just handing them a page of exercises.
+I love connecting with clients as their teammate -- helping them come to an awareness of deleterious patterns they have developed over time and then developing a sustainable method for changing and replacing those patterns with more comfortable and efficient ways of moving, standing, sitting.
+My experience tells me that allowing you to become “the” expert on yourself, with me as your guide, is more meaningful and long-lasting than just handing you a page of exercises after relaxing and unwinding you on the massage table.

-Continuous Professional Development-To be a licensed massage therapist in Washington, DC 24 hours of continuous education is required.
+To be a licensed massage therapist in Washington, DC, 24 hours of continuous education is required.
 I take over 100 hours of continuous education courses each year.
 I love learning new techniques and skills and weaving them into those I already have to help clients.

 To contact me: